Guides

 Start with concept and scope

-Before writing a single scene, define three things: the emotional core of your story, the number of routes you will support, and your target play length per route.
+Before writing a single scene, define three things: the emotional core of your story, the number of stories you will support, and your target play length per story.
 Most first-time visual novel writers overscope dramatically.
-A visual novel with three routes and two endings per route requires at least six ending scripts plus shared content, which can easily reach fifty thousand words.
+A visual novel with three stories and two endings per story requires at least six ending scripts plus shared content, which can easily reach fifty thousand words.
 Start smaller than you think you need to.
-A single-route visual novel with one meaningful branching point and two distinct endings is a legitimate and completable project.
+A single-story visual novel with one meaningful branching point and two distinct endings is a legitimate and completable project.

 Your concept document should also define the tone, setting, and central conflict in one paragraph each.
 If you cannot articulate what makes your story worth playing in three sentences, the concept is not focused enough.
 Visual novels compete for attention with polished commercial releases, so clarity of premise is essential even for hobby projects.